-Norfolk celebrates Lesbian, Gay, Bisexual and Transgender (LGBT) History Month Celebrating Difference: Challenging Homophobia in Secondary schools Thursday 13th February 2014 09.00 - 16.30 at the Norwich Professional Development Centre, 144 Woodside Road, Norwich, NR7 9QL This course is about celebrating difference; enabling pupils to be themselves and promoting a positive environment.
+Celebrating Difference: Challenging Homophobia in Secondary Schools at the Norwich Professional Development Centre, 144 Woodside Road, Norwich, NR7 9QL

+Tuesday 30th September 2014 09.00 - 16.30

+This course is about celebrating difference; enabling pupils to be themselves and promoting a positive environment.
 It will give clear practical strategies and tools for challenging homophobia such as responding to homophobic language, tackling homophobic bullying, ensuring that young people receive relevant information about sexual health and making sure that all young people can grow up feeling safe and positive about themselves.
 We have three top National speakers presenting as well as several Norfolk presenters - see attached course outline and their details.
 Did you know?

 - More than half (55 per cent) of lesbian, gay and bisexual pupils have experienced direct bullying. - Almost all (99 per cent) gay young people hear the phrases 'that's so gay' or 'you're so gay' in school and ninety six per cent of gay pupils hear homophobic language such as 'poof' or 'lezza'. - Three in five gay pupils who experience homophobic bullying say that teachers who witness the bullying never intervene. - Only half of gay pupils report that their schools say homophobic bullying is wrong, even fewer do in faith schools (37 per cent). - One in three (32 per cent) gay pupils experiencing bullying change their future educational plans because of it and three in five say it impacts directly on their school work. - Gay people who are bullied are at a higher risk of suicide, self-harm and depression.
 Two in five (41 per cent) have attempted or thought about taking their own life directly because of bullying and the same number say that they deliberately self-harm directly because of bullying.

-The School Report, 2012, Stonewall Ofsted Inspectors are keen to see how schools are tackling these important issues and will want to know how your school challenges discriminatory and derogatory language - this includes homophobic language.
+The School Report, 2012, Stonewall

+Ofsted Inspectors are keen to see how schools are tackling these important issues and will want to know how your school challenges discriminatory and derogatory language - this includes homophobic language.
 This course will give you practical strategies for addressing this.

 Cost: £165 per delegate for Norfolk schools/organisations.
-Additional delegate places per school/organisation will be charged £85 per person.
-Please complete the booking form at the end of this document and email it to Carol Burgess - carol.burgess@norfolk.gov.uk by close Monday 10th February 2014.
+Additional delegate places per school/organisation can be purchased at the lower cost of £85 per person.
+Please complete the booking form at the end of this document and email it to Carol Burgess - by close Monday 15th September 2014.
 Successful applicants will receive e-mail confirmation from the Norwich PDC.

-Celebrating Difference: Challenging homophobia in Secondary schools 08.30 - 09.00 Registration and refreshments 09.00 - 10.30 Celebrating difference: Challenging homophobia in Secondary schools - Sarah Rose, Stonewall - Why this work? - The experience of LGB young people in secondary schools - Exploration of Ofsted guidance - Using Stonewall FIT DVD to raise awareness - Stonewall resources and how to use effectively - Barriers to undertaking this work and how to overcome them 10.30 - 11.00 Break 11.00 - 12.00 Challenging Homophobic Language Rita Adair, Senior Lead Educational Psychologist 12.00 - 12.15 The Enhancement model: Josie Wells, Norfolk Healthy Schools 12.15 - 12.30 What support exists in Norfolk?
-Fi Liew-Bedford, Norfolk LGBT Co-ordinator 12.30 - 13.15 Lunch 13.15 - 14.45 Challenging homophobia through the curriculum Mark Jennett, Independent Consultant 14.45 - 15.00 Refreshments 15.00 - 16.30 Delivering inclusive SRE/Sexual Health Neil Kittle, Sexual Health Promotion Specialist and Josie Wells, Norfolk Healthy Schools Development Worker 16.30 Close
+Celebrating Difference: Challenging Homophobia in Secondary Schools

+08.30 - 09.00 Registration and refreshments 09.00 - 10.30 Celebrating difference - Challenging Homophobia in Secondary Schools: Sarah Rose, Stonewall Why this work?
+The experience of LGB young people in secondary schools Exploration of Ofsted guidance Using Stonewall FIT DVD to raise awareness Stonewall resources and how to use effectively Barriers to undertaking this work and how to overcome them 10.30 - 11.00 Break 11.00 - 12.00 Challenging Homophobic Language: Rita Adair, Senior Lead Educational Psychologist 12.00 - 12.15 The Enhancement model: Josie Wells, Norfolk Healthy Schools 12.15 - 12.30 What support exists in Norfolk?
+Fi Liew-Bedford, Norfolk LGBT Co-ordinator 12.30 - 13.15 Lunch 13.15 - 14.45 Delivering inclusive SRE/Sexual Health: Neil Kittle, Sexual Health Promotion Specialist and Josie Wells, Norfolk Healthy Schools Development Worker 14.45 - 15.00 Refreshments 15.00 - 16.30 Challenging homophobia through the curriculum: Mark Jennett, Independent Consultant 16.30 Close